malin84/transportation_networks_of_china/README.md

 The current version covers the transportation network between 1994 and 2017.

-The folder [sample_codes](sample_codes/) contains some sample codes for computing travel time between any pixels.
+The folder [sample_codes](sample_codes/) contains some sample codes for computing travel time between any pixels using Fast Marching.
 Please refer to the readme file in that folder for details.

 ## Prefecture-to-Prefecture Travel Time